-Blackboard is a website host for our class, where you view and access homework, view and print out class PowerPoint lessons, check your grades, view the syllabus, and email me.
+Blackboard is a website host for our class, where you view and access homework, view and print out class PowerPoint lessons, check your grades, view the syllabus, and may email me.
 There are weekly graded assignments on Blackboard.
 You must have internet access to complete your homework assignments, so plan time into your weekly schedule to use the SPC computer labs on one of the campuses or find a computer with reliable, fast internet access that you can use on a regular basis.
+Failure to plan ahead is not a valid excuse for missing deadlines.
+The SPC Levelland campus library lab is open on Sundays.